 As a member of ACMI, the appointed toxicological organizations (Duke Univerity and Bureau Veritas) evaluate our formulas in accordance with LHAMA.
 Products bearing the “AP” Seal are certified as to contain no materials in sufficient quantities to be toxic or injurious to humans, including children, or to cause acute or chronic health problems.
 Some glaze formulas contain a substance, such as soluble copper, which can present a health risk to the user and thus requires a Caution Label (CL).
 Glazes which feature a “CL” label will note the ingredient requiring the label and what precautions a consumer should take.
 CL products should not be used by children in grade 6 or lower.

-The AP (Approved Product) Seal identifies art materials are certified in a toxicological evaluation by a medical expert to contain no materials in sufficient quantities to be toxic or injurious to humans, including children, or to cause acute or chronic health problems.
+The AP (Approved Product) Seal identifies art materials are certified in a toxicological evaluation by a medical expert to contain no materials in sufficient quantities to be toxic or injurious to humans, including children, or to cause acute or chronic health problems in the wet glaze.
 Such products are certified by ACMI to be labeled in accordance with the chronic hazard labeling standard, ASTM D 4236, and the U. S. Labeling of Hazardous Art Materials Act (LHAMA).

-The CL (Cautionary Labeling) Seal identifies products that are certified to be properly labeled in a program of toxicological evaluation by a medical expert for any known health risks and with information on the safe and proper use of these materials.
+The CL (Cautionary Labeling) Seal identifies products that are certified to be properly labeled in a program of toxicological evaluation by a medical expert for any known health risks and with information on the safe and proper use of these materials in the wet glaze.
 CL products are NOT for artists ages 12 and under.

 The CPSIA of 2008 amended many sections of several federal laws; the laws pertaining to the labeling of art materials (LHAMA) did not change.